dweomer/cncf-toc/reviews/2021-k3s-annual.md

 - [Chris Kim](https://github.com/Oats87 "@Oats87")
 - [Michal Rostecki](https://github.com/vadorovsky "@vadorovsky")

 ### What do you know about adoption, and how has this changed since your last review / since you joined Sandbox?
-If you can list companies that are end users of your project, please do so.
-(Feel free to link to an existing ADOPTERS file if appropriate.)

 Based on issues filed on GitHub and interactions on Slack, K3s continues to see a healthy adoption from many different types of users from hobbyists to large organizations.
 However, we haven't begun to formally track adopters or ask their permission to list them as such.
 We will start to do so now.